Written by Karen Selby, RN | Medically Reviewed By Dr. Jeffrey Velotta | Edited By Walter Pacheco | Last Update: November 20, 2024

 Like many other biomarkers, calretinin is not helpful in detecting sarcomatoid cells.
 Sarcomatoid mesothelioma is the rarest cell type and the most difficult to treat.
 A smaller percentage of sarcomatoid cases test positive for calretinin than epithelial cases.
 Pathologists may test for podoplanin, another immunohistochemical marker when sarcomatoid mesothelioma is suspected.

-A 2017 BMC Cancer study found calretinin had a high success rate of detecting mesothelioma, except in sarcomatoid cases.
+A 2017 study found calretinin had a high success rate of detecting mesothelioma.
+An exception was in sarcomatoid cases.
 The study included 199 cases of pleural mesothelioma in Australia and Germany.
 It compared calretinin to mesothelin, an established biomarker in all mesothelioma cells.
 Calretinin’s performance was comparable with mesothelin.
 Combining both markers increased diagnostic sensitivity from 66% to 75%.

 Researchers hope combining calretinin and mesothelin with other biomarkers will one day make the early detection of malignant mesothelioma possible.
-Currently, most mesothelioma cases are diagnosed after tumors spread, and symptoms arise.
-“That would be a major step toward the application of biomarkers in medical surveillance programs of workers with former exposure to asbestos,” the study’s authors concluded.
+Currently, doctors diagnose most mesothelioma cases after tumors spread and symptoms arise.

 Snehal Smart, M.D. and Patient Advocate at The Mesothelioma Center

-Calretinin positivity on a tissue biopsy helps the pathologist distinguish between epithelial mesothelioma and adenocarcinoma, thereby reducing the chances of a misdiagnosis.
+Calretinin helps the pathologist distinguish between epithelial mesothelioma and adenocarcinoma.
+This reduces the chances of misdiagnosis.

 Differentiating Mesothelioma from Other Cancers